wavevision/sprites-constants-generator-plugin/README.md

 #### Example

 You can see in our webpack config we set `symbolId: '[folder]-[name]'` and `spriteFilename` to use images directory name as sprite name.
 For images in `icons` folder, that will output `icons.svg` sprite in which each symbol will have `icons-<image>` ID.
 When generating the constants class this will result in duplicate `ICONS` prefix so you will use the constant as `Icons::ICONS_<image>`.
-If you want to omit that duplicate, use the function as shown in example, so the result will be `Icons::<image>`.
+If you want to omit that duplicate, use the function as shown in the example, so the result will be `Icons::<image>`.

+### `sprites: string[]`

+List of sprite paths relative to webpack output path.

 ### `useStaticClass?: boolean`